Job JSON specification¶

 }

-No destination path were given, leave for accsyn to resolve destination folder.
-This includes adding eventual delivery dropoff date subfolder (default on the form: YYYYMMDD)
+- No destination path was given, leaving it for accsyn to resolve the destination folder.
+This includes adding any delivery dropoff date subfolder (default in the form: YYYYMMDD)

 With target subfolder and providing a name, letting accsyn append the source filename to destination path: